 Whether you’re trying to lose weight, eat more veggies, lower your carbohydrates, go paleo or gluten free; say hello to my little friend – spaghetti squash.

-This squash cooks into long tender strands like, well . . . spaghetti.
+In short, this squash cooks into long tender strands like, well . . . spaghetti.
 I’m not going to tell you it tastes exactly like pasta because it doesn’t.
 But it’s delicious!
 The taste is sweet and mild so this guilt free spaghetti alternative is a perfect substitute in your favorite pasta dishes.